-The Learning Resource Center (LRC) is a library serving a number of academic programs.
-The Center is located in a defined learning space within the College.
-The LRC houses the print collection of reference books, print journals, and media titles.
-It is the central location for access and distribution of a broad range of databases and web-based resources that are accessible on computers in the LRC or at any location in the College.
-The LRC provides a quiet environment for study or research and is staffed by knowledgeable and trained professionals.
+The Learning Resource Center (LRC) is an area serving a number of academic programs.
+The LRC is located in a defined learning space within the College.
+The Learning Resource Center houses the print collection of reference books, print journals, and media titles.
+It is the central location for the access and distribution of a broad range of databases and web-based resources that are accessible on computers in the LRC or at any location in the College.
+The LRC provides a quiet environment for study or research.